-3.1 Managing content.

-ECLAP provides services and tools for automated content ingestion, adaptation, metadata ingestion and editing, semantic information extraction, indexing and distribution by exploiting the most innovative and consolidated technologies [Bellini et al., 2012, IEEE Multimedia].
+Managing content.
+ECLAP provides services and tools for automated content ingestion, adaptation, metadata ingestion and editing, semantic information extraction, indexing and distribution by exploiting the most innovative and consolidated technologies [7].
 The content ingestion may start taking metadata and content files from any kind of archive and/or database or by providing them via FTP and/or web based utilities.
 Once the metadata area ingested, an intelligent content processing back office is capable of collecting and automatically repurposing content for distribution via pc and mobiles, coping with more than 500 digital file formats.

-ECLAP supports the institutions in all their activities: metadata selection and mapping, content ingestion, to the definition and management of permissions and licenses on contents, and finally managing their users on ECLAP services.
-For details about the ECLAP ingestion process and facilities see: http://www.eclap.eu/drupal/?q=node/3739.

 According to ECLAP workflow, the obtained metadata are sent to Europeana only after that the metadata have been enriched and linked to a reachable digital resource and when the IPR details have been finalized, with needed quality level.
 The IPR management and the assignment of access restrictions is a way to enable the increment of possible available content on the internet.
-Permissions as IPR models can be enforced on content by each ECLAP institution (content owner), by using the IPR Wizard tool [Bellini, Nesi, Paolucci, 2013, IEEE ICC].
+Permissions as IPR models can be enforced on content by each ECLAP institution (content owner), by using the IPR Wizard tool [5].

+ECLAP supports the institutions in all their activities: metadata selection and mapping, content ingestion, to the definition and management of permissions and licenses on contents, and finally managing their users on ECLAP services.

 An ECLAP IPR Model can be associated with each single content or collection.
-The IPR model has been derived from the work performed on MPEG-21 [MPEG-21].
-This means that access rules are imposed to restrict and regulate the content access taking into account: content format (video, audio, document, etc.), actions/rights (play, download, stream, embed, etc.), device (PC, mobile, mobile application), users' type (private, public, educational, etc.), location (nationality, university, ..), resolution (HD, high quality, medium, low, etc.) [Bellini, Bruno, Nesi, 2013].
+The IPR model has been derived from the work performed on MPEG-21 [8].
+This means that access rules are imposed to restrict and regulate the content access taking into account: content format (video, audio, document, etc.), actions/rights (play, download, stream, embed, etc.), device (PC, mobile, mobile application), users' type (private, public, educational, etc.), location (nationality, university, ..), resolution (HD, high quality, medium, low, etc.).
 This model for content distribution with IPR management, is associated with a strong legal model as Terms of Use and privacy policy (see them on the portal).
 This allowed ECLAP to have in two years of content ingestion and distribution only one IPR resolution to be managed, that have been solved in a couple of emails, despite to the high number of newly published and accessed content items, and content providers involved, coming from different nationalities.
-For details about the IPR model and tools see: http://www.eclap.eu/drupal/?q=node/4021

-The ECLAP content management performs a wide range of metadata enrichment activities (based on AXCP media grid [Bellini et al., 2012, IEEE Multimedia]).
-The typical metadata enrichments performed by ECLAP can be the addition of technical descriptors of source files, the addition of more languages, the geo localization passing from location named into metadata and descriptors to formal GPS position, the production of QR codes for museum inspection and linkage (see it as augmented reality first step), the content aggregation, the addition of comments and tags, the association of taxonomical classification, the establishing of connections with dbPedia open data, the addition of a formal IPR license descriptor, the association of univocal date and time, the association of an UUID (permitting the management of any kind of identifiers that may be available for the single content element such as: ISBN, ISAN, ISMN, private coding IDs, etc.), the production of LOD model, the content aggregations, etc. [Bellini and Nesi, ECLAP 2013].
-As a result, the content is described in terms of metadata based on the so called ECLAP semantic model which is much richer than the ECLAP ingestion model [Bruno, Paolucci, Bellini, Mitolo, DE3.3.2, 2012].
-For the ECLAP metadata ingestion model: http://www.eclap.eu/drupal/?q=node/40876.
+The ECLAP content management performs a wide range of metadata enrichment activities (based on AXCP media grid [7]).
+The typical metadata enrichments performed by ECLAP can be the addition of technical descriptors of source files, the addition of more languages, the geo localization passing from location named into metadata and descriptors to formal GPS position, the production of QR codes for museum inspection and linkage (see it as augmented reality first step), the content aggregation, the addition of comments and tags, the association of taxonomical classification, the establishing of connections with dbPedia open data, the addition of a formal IPR license descriptor, the association of univocal date and time, the association of an UUID (permitting the management of any kind of identifiers that may be available for the single content element such as: ISBN, ISAN, ISMN, private coding IDs, etc.), the production of LOD model, the content aggregations, etc. [9].
+As a result, the content is described in terms of metadata based on the so called ECLAP semantic model which is much richer than the ECLAP ingestion model [10].